OpenBfS/UncertRadio/docs/doc_files/batch_mode/run_within_excel.rst

 Run UR with a project edited within Excel
 -----------------------------------------

-After having imported an external UR-Project, given in the `CSV format <#project-file-in-the-excel-compatible-.csv-format>`__ ,
+After having imported an external UR-Project, given in the :ref:`project file in the excel-compatible \*.csv format` ,

    |image27|